techmakerai/Meta-Llama-3-Powered-Voice-Chatbot/README.md

 # Meta Llama-3-Powered Voice Chatbot
 A voice chatbot built with Meta Llama 3 and Ollama Python Library

-This repository includes a Python program that calls the Meta Llama 3 model via the Ollama Python Library to obtain a response for questions from a user, and then it will convert the text response to an audio response.
+This repository includes a Python program that calls the Meta Llama 3 model via the Ollama Python Library to obtain a response for questions from a user.
+Then, it will convert the text response to an audio response.
 This version has been tested on Windows 11.

 Please watch this YouTube video tutorial to learn more about this code:
 https://youtu.be/X8rpOSKDg6I